Scarlet002/Vehicle-Registry/README.md

 - Entity Framework Core + SQLite
 - LINQ

-## Uruchomienie
+## How to Run

-Otwórz rozwiązanie w Visual Studio, skompiluj i uruchom.
-Baza SQLite zostanie utworzona automatycznie.
+Open the solution in Visual Studio, compile, and run.
+The SQLite database will be created automatically.

-## Struktura
+## Structure

-- Models – klasy domenowe i logika biznesowa
+- Models – domain classes and business logic
-- ViewModels – ViewModele i komendy
+- ViewModels – ViewModels and commands
-- Views – okna XAML
+- Views – XAML windows
-- Styles – globalne style
+- Styles – global styles